foreverphoenix/the-phoenix-flavour/content/skyrim-se/lotf/faq.md

 ## Are LOTF updates save-safe / can I continue my playthrough?

-All LOTF updates will be, for the time being, save-safe and you can continue your playthrough after updating.
-This is due to the fact that I am myself doing a full playthrough with the setup.

-~~I anticipate that this will last for the entire of the 2.x era during which I am gradually adding all Creation Club content.
-After that I have some ideas and plans for a 3.0 update which may well require a new game when it comes - but that is quite far in the future.~~

-**3.0 requires a new save**; however, subsequent 3.x releases should all be save safe.
+If an update requires a new save this is noted in the changelog.

 ## How can I improve performance / increase my frame rate?

-There are several options.

-If you mostly have some issues with frame drops in exteriors, I recommend replacing your INIs with the performance set.
+I recommend replacing your INIs with the performance set.
 You can find instructions for that [here](/lotf/customisation/#performance-inis).
-If this does not help enough, I recommend swapping to the Performance profile in MO2.

 ## I encountered a bug / issue / inconsistency.
 What do I do?

-Please join us on [Discord](https://discord.gg/xCPxJFbCTS) and grab the **@Legends of the Frost** role.
-Post about what you encountered in the `#lotf-support` channel in the Legends of the Frost section.
-Add screenshot(s) if appropriate.
+Please join us on [Discord](https://discord.gg/xRrHRsb5e9) and post about what you encountered in the `#lotf-support` forum.
+Add screenshots if possible.

 If there is no immediate response, please be patient.
-I or someone else will respond to you when we're around.
+I or someone else will respond to you when we can.

 ## Oh no, the game crashed!
 What do I do?

 Generally speaking, a single random crash is no cause for worry.
 I usually start investigating if there is a second crash within a few hours or the crash is repeatable.
 That being said, I have had no crashes at all in some 90 hours of playing LOTF, so any crash reports are welcome.

-- To submit crash reports, please join us on [Discord](https://discord.gg/xCPxJFbCTS) and grab the **@Legends of the Frost** role.
+- To submit crash reports, please join us on [Discord](https://discord.gg/xRrHRsb5e9).
-- Find the `#lotf-support` channel in the Legends of the Frost section.
+- Find the `#lotf-support` forum and create a new post.
-- Drop your most recent crashlog `Crash-202x-xxxx.txt` into this channel.
+- Add your most recent crashlog `Crash-202x-xxxx.txt` to the post.
 - Briefly describe the circumstances under which it happened.

 Crash logs can be found inside the `/NetScriptFramework/Crash/` folder in the **Overwrite**.
 You can find the **Overwrite** by scrolling all the way down in Mod Organizers' left pane.